 If you’re one of the sellers randomly selected to take part in these tests, it can have a positive or negative effect on your sales.
 For example, hiding seller feedback could mean that buyers don’t trust you and you lose sales.
 Or, they might be less distracted and buy more.
 It’s a test, so by definition we don’t know how it will turn out.

 Logically, you might think that eBay would give each sale to the best seller for that particular product, to ensure buyers have a good experience and purchase items on eBay again in the future.
-But eBay’s algorithm appears to do exactly the opposite, boosting some sellers while holding others back, seemingly to share the sales around.
+But eBay’s algorithm appears to do exactly the opposite.
+At times, they boost some sellers while holding others back, seemingly to share the sales around.

 Why would eBay do this?
 Well, there are several possible reasons.
 The first is that eBay wants to make sure that there is healthy competition.
-If one seller is getting all the sales, they essentially control the market and can start to increase their prices. eBay don’t want this to happen, so to increase efficiency and keep prices competitive, maybe the algorithm has been designed to split sales between sellers.
+If one seller is getting all the sales, they essentially control the market and can start to increase their prices. eBay doesn’t want this to happen.
+To increase efficiency and keep prices competitive, maybe the algorithm has been designed to split sales between sellers.

 Another possibility is that the algorithm tests new entrants to the market, to see how well their listing converts and whether their offering is appealing to buyers.
 Google sometimes does a similar test when websites publish new material.
 They trial it at different search positions to see how much traffic it receives and, in turn, discover its relevance for certain keywords.

 Perhaps eBay also doesn’t want to become too reliant on certain sellers.
-If one seller is taking the vast majority of the sales, and then decide that they don’t want to sell on eBay anymore, or they hit difficulties, eBay’s going to lose revenue.
-By sharing it out, they should always have at least one reputable seller offering each product.
+If one seller is taking the vast majority of the sales, and then decides that they don’t want to sell on eBay anymore, or they hit difficulties, eBay’s going to lose revenue.
+By spreading it out, they should always have at least one reputable seller offering each product.

 Whatever eBay’s reasons, this one is outside your control.
 Some sellers will set up second (or more) eBay accounts to try and have multiple “irons in the fire”, but that strategy is likely to get you into trouble.